fsmiamoto/EasyFPGA-VGA/README.md

-We won't go much in depth about the standard itself - you can take a look at some other resources like this [one](https://forum.digikey.com/t/vga-controller-vhdl/12794) to understand it better - but besided the expected RGB signals, HSync and VSync play an important role.
+We won't go much in depth about the standard itself - you can take a look at some other resources like this [one](https://forum.digikey.com/t/vga-controller-vhdl/12794) to understand it better - but besides the expected RGB signals, HSync and VSync play an important role.

 <img src="https://aws1.discourse-cdn.com/digikey/original/2X/4/43a91de5f1cc2ab380b22c4758b8b408da97e0c2.jpeg" width="500"/>